4 things you can expect from completing a mini-MBA in branding with Mark Ritson

 From beginning to end the course added value at every touch point and I have already recommended it to many of the team.

-Look out for my blog on Brand Codes, my favourite module of the course.
+Next week, look out for my blog on Brand Codes, an area this course developed my thinking on.

 If you want to look into the course I did - check this link out.